Courses and Workshops

 SOCIOL 319 Sociology of Science: Science as social system.
 Personality, class, and cultural factors in scientific develop- ment, creativity, choice of role, simultaneous invention,

 and priority disputes.
 Social effects on objectivity and bias.

-SOCIOL 321 Numbers, Identity & Modernity: Investigation of how we make and use numbers, how we know ourselves through numbers, the kinds of authority we grant to numbers, and how they inform our ethics.
+SOCIOL 321-0 Numbers, Identity, and Modernity: Investigation of how we make and use numbers, how we know ourselves through numbers, the kinds of authority we grant to numbers, and how numbers inform our ethics.

 SOCIOL 323 American Subcultures and Ethnic Groups: Differentiation, organization, and stratification by ethnicity, race, lifestyle, and other traits.
 Maintenance of subgroup boundaries and distinctiveness.
 Development and continuity of American society as a system of subgroups.
 Consequences of difference: identity; political and economic participation; group solidarity.

 SOCIOL 325 Global and Local Inequalities: Inequalities in economic and social status, including in income, health, politics, social policy, the family, gender, and race.
 Contem- porary US focus but also historical and global trends.

 SOCIOL 326-0 Politics, Society, and Public Policy: Social and political determinants of public policy in the United States from the New Deal to the present, including industrial relations, social policy, healthcare, and banking and financial